 Fall River Brewing Co.

 Although fairly new on the scene (founded in 2011) Fall River Brewing is sweeping Northern California with their great combination of year-round and seasonal hand crafted ales and lagers.
 This brewery has become a staple of the Redding community and their beers are aptly named after nearby outdoor destinations.

 Their taphouse in Redding has become a favorite of locals, mostly because of their flagship beer – Hexagenia.
 This IPA is named after the Hexagenia mayfly hatch (the largest in North America) that occurs every year during the summer months on the Fall River.
 This bold IPA uses a blend of five different hops to create a shifting sensation of hop flavor and aroma.

 Woody’s taphouse in downtown Redding is a family-owned operation that brings tasty food and craft beers to locals and visitors alike.
 The food is delicious, but its award-winning beers like the Hopzerker, Pray for Powder Porter and Shasta Haze that keeps the taphouse full on a daily basis.

 Final Draft Brewing Co.

-Just over a year old, the Final Draft Brewing Company has made its mark quickly on the Redding beer scene, with great beer and a centralized location downtown.
+The Final Draft Brewing Company has made its mark quickly on the Redding beer scene, with great beer and a centralized location downtown.
 The 6,000-square-foot brewery has 24 beers on tap, local wineries featured, live entertainment on the regular and games of corn hole keeping visitors having fun.